-As mentioned previously, precise templates are created for the ribs or bulk-heads required to build the hull.
+As mentioned previously, precise templates are created for the ribs or bulk-heads required to build an accurate and true-scale hull.
 Those sections are then created in wood and placed in position on the keel.
 The keel itself is often built-up from several scarfed pieces, very much like the original.

 The sections are shaped and sanded to allow for planking to be applied in a smooth and fluent manner.
-Additionally cant frames and breast hooks are also often used in a model's construction.
-The picture above shows a complete set of master-bulkheads for a 19th century steam-sealer.
+Additionally, cant frames and breast hooks are also often used in a model's construction.
+The picture above shows the hull construction of an early 19th century brig.

-The clinker hull of a 3" 18th century ship's model boat shown below.
+The clinker and carvel hulls of two 18th century ship model boats shown below.

 Hull construction of a modern Johnson 75 motor yacht model shown below.